Program Mission, History, and Goals

 Professionalism

-Student Learning Goal 2: Develop professional physician assistant/physician primary health care teams throughout primary care curriculum.
+Student Learning Goal 2: Develop professional physician assistant/physician primary health care teams throughout the primary care curriculum.

 Objective 2.1: Demonstrate a high level of responsibility and ethical practice while acknowledging professional and personal limitations.